GoodClover/ohno-OSM/ohno.md

 ... someone converts the country of Canada to a bus stop.

+... someone converts a bus stop to a country.

 ... someone adds `public_transport:version=3` to a bus route relation.

 ... someone maps multiple tennis courts as one.

 ... you cannot delete any OSM elements for one month.

+... you cannot add any OSM elements for one month.

 ... someone incorrectly uses `service=driveway`.